 Healthy and Delicious: Costa Rican Recipes

 Costa Rican recipes are delicious and-and healthy- a combination that is often hard to find!
 There are also many popular recipes and dishes in Costa Rica that are vegetarian-friendly.
-Perhaps the most famous are Gallo pinto – or spotted rooster – a meal that can be enjoyed any time of day and is often served with scrambled eggs or tortillas at breakfast.
-As with most Costa Rican recipes, the following can be tweaked according to your tastes, but we think you’ll enjoy them.
+Perhaps the most famous is Gallo pinto–a meal that can be enjoyed any time of day and is often served with scrambled eggs or fried eggs and tortillas at breakfast.
+As with most Costa Rican recipes, the following recipes can be tweaked according to your tastes, but we think you’ll enjoy them.
 Buen provecho!

 Costa Rica’s National Dish: Gallo Pinto

 - 2 cups cooked white or brown rice ( 1-day old rice is best)